top of page

 3. Advice

-Given the above, it's clear that we think the vast majority of value is in an ongoing financial planning relationship with a financial adviser rather than the products and investments.
-We've written about this in many articles, and we are passionate that clients should be demanding value from their financial adviser over and above investment management and fund reviews/switching (something that is, unfortunately, all too common).
+Given the above, it's clear that we believe the vast majority of value lies in an ongoing relationship with a financial adviser rather than in the products and investments themselves.
+We've written about this in many articles, and we are passionate that clients should demand value from their financial adviser beyond investment management and fund reviews/switching (something that, unfortunately, is all too common).

 We believe there are three challenges with the SJP pricing model: